Jeff Porcaro: Personal life and death

 On October 22, 1983, Porcaro married Susan Norris, a Los Angeles television broadcaster at KABC-TV.
 Together, they had three sons: Christopher Joseph (1984), Miles Edwin Crawford (1986–2017) and Nico Hendrix (1991).

 Porcaro died at Humana Hospital-West Hills on the evening of August 5, 1992, at the age of 38 after falling ill while spraying insecticide in the yard of his Hidden Hills home.
-Initially his death was wrongly attributed to a heart attack caused by an allergic reaction to inhaled pesticide.
+The doctors who treated Porcaro attributed his death to a heart attack caused by an allergic reaction to inhaled pesticide.
+However, a few weeks later the LA county coroner ruled the cause of death to be a heart attack due to occlusive coronary artery disease caused by atherosclerosis resulting from cocaine use, and stated that tests found no trace of pesticides in Porcaro's system.
+Friends and relatives have rejected this ruling and maintain that the pesticide was to blame.
 Bandmate Steve Lukather and Porcaro's wife stated they believed that Porcaro had also been suffering from a long-standing heart condition, exacerbated by heavy smoking, which contributed to his death.
 Lukather noted that several members of Porcaro's family had died at a young age due to heart disease.
+The history pages of Toto's official website stated that Porcaro died from an allergic reaction to pesticide and made no mention of the cocaine-related ruling.

-However, the LA county coroner ruled out an accident and determined a heart attack due to occlusive coronary artery disease caused by atherosclerosis resulting from cocaine use.
-His funeral was attended by musicians Eddie Van Halen and David Crosby among others.
+Porcaro's funeral was attended by musicians Eddie Van Halen and David Crosby, among others.
+Eulogies were given by Gary Katz (who produced several albums that Porcaro played on) and Porcaro's drumming idol Jim Keltner.

 Porcaro's tombstone was inscribed with the following epitaph, comprising lyrics from the Kingdom of Desire track "Wings of Time": "Our love doesn't end here; it lives forever on the Wings of Time."

+Porcaro's widow, Susan, remarried.
+Her husband, Rick Goings, is former chairman of Tupperware Brands; she changed her name to Susan Porcaro Goings.

+Equipment

+Porcaro was known for using a wide variety of drum equipment throughout his career.
+He used Gretsch drums early in his career before he switched to Yamaha and later Pearl.
+He endorsed Paiste cymbals, and also used his signature Regal Tip drumsticks, Zildjian cymbals, Remo drumheads and Drum Workshop pedals.